cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 ```

 Running tests in parallel requires the `--record` flag be passed.
 This ensures Cypress can properly collect the data needed to parallelize the run.
 This also gives you the full benefit of seeing the results of the parallelization in our Dashboard Service.
 If you have not set up your project to record, check out our Set up guide.

+If you've passed the `--parallel` flag, Cypress is now responsible for a few things:

+- We automatically look up the number of available machines.
+- We split up all spec files within your project across any available machines.

 # Balance strategy